epfl-ada/ada-2024-project-supercoolteamname2024/README.md

 ## Research Questions

 - Can we detect “power voters” (influential voters) and quantify their impact on RfA outcomes?
 What defines their influence, how to capture it?
+How to make a difference bewtween someone who is an influencer and a sheep?
 - Can we classify voters into different thematical subject regarding the articles they modified?
 Are the voting style of people classified in a given subject similar?
 Is there identifiable philosophical or ideological trends that influence voting behaviors in these groups?
 Interaction between groups of thematical interest , are they voting systematically in a opposite way or the same?
-- How does a candidate’s reputation and network position affect their probability of successful adminship, does the outcome of a RFA impact their level of activity within the network?
+- How does a candidate’s reputation and network position affect their probability of successful adminship, does the outcome of a RFA have any link to the adminscore of a user?
 - How have community standards and expectations for adminship candidates evolved over time?
 Has there been a shift in voter tolerance levels?
 Did some of them became stricter or leaner?
-What are the dominant arguments in support or opposition of RfA candidates?
 Is there a different tolerance level when the person have the same subject of interest/category?

 ## Additional Datasets
 - **Users Rating**: